sushidev-team/laravel-api/README.md

 ## About

 The main goal of this project is to provide a tested environment for a fast api endpoint creation.
-The project should automatically create the required php files and ensure that also a minimum quality standard is provied.
+The project will automatically create the required php files and ensure that also a minimum quality standard is provided.

 This packages will help you create: